 Now Seattle returns to CenturyLink Field against the winless Tampa Bay Buccaneers, hoping to win at home for the 12th consecutive time.
 It looks like a mismatch, but so did the Rams game.

 The Seahawks still have backups starting at both offensive tackle spots and now are missing receiver Sidney Rice, who tore an ACL on Monday night.
-Rice is in the last year of his contract with the team and probably has played his last game with Seattle.
+Rice is due $8.5 million in 2014, but he's probably played his last game with Seattle.